Infographic: Challenges E-commerce Merchants Face

 As an eCommerce merchant, whether a complete newbie or seasoned veteran, there will be hurdles to overcome in your quest to become a successful business owner.

 According to stats, about 50 percent of startups fail in the first four years.
-It is therefore imperative for newbies to learn about the mistakes of existing startups to avoid them, while veteran companies also need to talk about what they wish they had known when starting out.
+It is therefore imperative for starters to learn about the mistakes of existing startups to avoid them, while veteran companies need to talk about what they wish they had known when starting out.

 E-commerce challenges will continue to emerge as you strive to put your business on a good footing.
 Therefore, you should appraise yourself with some of these challenges — that might be lurking underneath, waiting to sink your business — so that you can avoid them.
 This article will highlight some challenges that e-commerce merchants should consciously work to avoid.

 Some stats about web design to keep in mind;

 - 88 percent of online consumers are less likely to return to a site after a bad experience.

 - 75 percent of consumers admit that they judge a business’ credibility based on their website design.